 In a reverse mortgage, the borrower retains the ownership of the house.
 The borrower is still responsible for paying property taxes, insurance, and maintaining the home in good condition, as well as complying with any other terms and conditions of the loan.
 The lender holds a lien on the property and has a right to foreclose if the borrower fails to meet those obligations.
 Once the borrower sells the home, moves out permanently, or passes away, the loan becomes due and the lender will sell the property to repay the loan.
 Any remaining proceeds from the sale of the home will go to the borrower or their estate.
-It's important to note that if the borrower fails to pay property taxes and insurance, the lender may pay them on their behalf and add the cost to the loan balance.
+It's important to consider both the Reverse Mortgage Pros and Cons before making a decision.
+Additionally, if the borrower fails to pay property taxes and insurance, the lender may pay them on their behalf and add the cost to the loan balance.

 The myth that the bank owns the home may be due to the possibility that the lender may own the home if the borrower does not meet the terms of the loan, for example, if he or she doesn't maintain the home or pay property taxes and home insurance.
 If the reverse mortgage loan will not be repaid through the sale of a home, foreclosure proceedings can be initiated.
 As with any mortgage, there are conditions to keep your reverse mortgage in good shape, and if you don't comply with them, you could lose your home.
 Homeowners who choose this type of mortgage don't have to pay a monthly fee and don't have to sell their home (in other words, they can continue to live in it), but the loan must be repaid when the borrower dies, moves permanently, or sells the home.